Lument Finance Trust (LFT)

 James P. Flynn, Chief Executive Officer

-Mr. Flynn has served as CEO and Chairman of the board since January 2018.
-He also holds the position of CEO of Lument, a division of ORIX USA, and an affiliate of the Manager.
-Mr. Flynn joined Lument, previously known as Hunt Real Estate Capital, in 2007, where he was instrumental in its growth, overseeing an increase in its servicing portfolio by more than $3 billion and annual originations by 80 percent.
-He was also involved in launching Lument, which was formed in 2020 from the merger of Hunt Real Estate Capital with RED Capital and Lancaster Pollard, both ORIX USA legacy brands.
-Before his tenure at Hunt and Centerline, Mr. Flynn practiced real estate law at Gibson, Dunn & Crutcher LLP and worked as an investment banker at Lehman Brothers.
+Mr. Flynn has served as CEO and chairman of the board of Lument Finance Trust since January 2018.
+He also holds the position of CEO at Lument, a division of ORIX USA, an affiliate of the Manager.
+He joined Lument, formerly known as Hunt Real Estate Capital, in 2007 and is a member of its executive management team and both the investment and credit committees.
+Before his tenure at Lument, Mr. Flynn practiced law in the real estate practice group at Gibson Dunn & Crutcher LLP, and prior to that, he worked as an investment banker at Lehman Brothers.

-James Briggs, Chief Financial Officer
+James A. Briggs, Chief Financial Officer

 Greg Calvert, President

-Zachary Halpern, Managing Director, Portfolio Manager
+Zachary Halpern, Managing Director

 Stephanie G. Culpepper, Secretary